ohmjs/ohm/doc/api-reference.md

 <code class="api">ohm.grammar(source: string, optNamespace?: object) &rarr; Grammar</code>

 Instantiate the Grammar defined by `source`.
-If specified, `optNamespace` is the Namespace to use when resolving external references (e.g., a supergrammar that is not defined in `source`).
+If specified, `optNamespace` is the Namespace to use when resolving external references in the grammar.
+For more information, see the documentation on [Namespace objects](#namespace) below.

-**FIXME:** *should we say somewhere that Namespaces are just regular JS objects?*

-**FIXME:** *this document would probably benefit from having inline examples (especially the namespace stuff)*

 <code class="api">ohm.grammarFromScriptElement(optNode?: Node, optNamespace?: object) &rarr; Grammar</code>